 J.W.
 Zhang, A. Mal and Y.C.
 Tay.
 GscalerCloud: A Web-Based Graph Scaling Service ( Demo Website).
 Proc.
 33rd IEEE Int.
 Conf.
 Data Engineering (ICDE), San Diego, USA (Apr.
 2017),1391--1392.
 PDF Version

 J.W.
 Zhang and Y.C.
 Tay.
-Synthetic dataset scaling with flexible features.
+A Collaborative Framework for Similarity Enforcement in Synthetic Scaling of Relational Datasets.
 PDF Version

 If you're interested, complete statistics for this document are also available, including breakdowns by top-level domain, host name, and date.